alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

   * GITLAB_BUCKET_ENDPOINT = the OSS bucket endpoint (e.g. http://oss-ap-southeast-1-internal.aliyuncs.com); you can
     get it from the [OSS console](https://oss.console.aliyun.com/), by selecting your bucket and by copying the endpoint next to "VPC Network Access from ECS (Internal Network)"
+  * ECS_ENDPOINT = the ECS Service endpoint.
+You can find the complete list in [this document](https://www.alibabacloud.com/help/doc-detail/25489.htm).
+If you are unsure, set it to "ecs.aliyuncs.com".
+This variable is used by Packer when it creates a VM image.
+Setting this variable to your region improves the performance and reduces the probability of timeout errors.
   * DOMAIN_NAME = your domain name (e.g. my-sample-domain.xyz)
   * DB_ACCOUNT_PASSWORD = the password of the "todolist" user in the MySQL database (e.g. YourSecretPassw0rdForRds)
   * ECS_ROOT_PASSWORD = the root password of your ECS instances (e.g. YourSecretPassw0rdForEcs)